UKCloud/documentation/articles/openstack/ostack-sco.md

 - Octavia Load Balancing as a Service (*Excludes COR00005 & FRN00006 Regions*)

-- Self-service Backup & Restoration, powered by TrilioVault (*Generally available November 2019)
+- Self-service backup and restoration, powered by TrilioVault (*Generally available November 2019)

 UKCloud will look to add additional OpenStack projects to this service through future releases.